walk through image of how to get started with Google AppSheet

 AppSheet makes it easy to build custom apps without the need for coding or technical expertise.
 Anyone with an idea or a problem to solve can use the tool to build and deploy apps.

-Despite its ease of use, Rosen said many citizen developers still come from an analytic background.
+Despite its ease of use, Rosen said many citizen developers still come from an analytics background.
 “They may be power Excel users or may have some other reason why they have an affinity for data.
 Sometimes, it can be people who are involved in managing business processes.”

 Saves Organizations Money